ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

-**Resharding** is a continuous, automatic process in which buckets are reallocated by the cluster from one shard to another to maintain a balanced database, in which shards handle about the same volume of data.
+**Resharding** is a continuous, automatic process in which buckets are reallocated by the cluster from one shard to another to maintain a balanced database, in which different shards handle about the same volume of data as each other.
-Resharding is performed gradually, at a steady pace, to make sure that the shards' performance is unhurt.
+Resharding is performed gradually, at a steady pace, to make sure it has no damaging effect on the shards' performance and availability.

 {PANEL/}